-Although the trajectory adaptation to the LIPF was similar between the LIPF-Null (left panel in Fig. 4B) and LIPF-PEC conditions (right panel in Fig. 4B), a stark difference was observed in the de-adaptation phase in presence of the PEC.
-As expected, the TE in the first PEC trial was substantially attenuated, compared to the first trial in a normal Null field (left panel in Fig. 4C; PEC: 8.6 ± 1.9 (mean ± s.d.) mm, Null: 39.9 ± 26.5 mm; t(29)=6.550, p= 3.566×10^{-7}).
-While the LD in the LIPF-Null condition showed large jumps from '+x' to '-x', before decaying to the new null trajectory (similar to Experiment-1), the LD in the LIPF-PEC condition was similar to VDCF.
+Although the trajectory adaptation to the LIPF was similar between the LIPF-Null (left panel in Fig 4B) and LIPF-PEC conditions (right panel in Fig 4B), a stark difference was observed in the de-adaptation phase in presence of the PEC.
+As expected, the TE in the first PEC trial was substantially attenuated, compared to the first trial in a normal Null field (left panel in Fig 4C; PEC: 8.6 ± 1.9 (mean ± s.d.) mm, Null: 39.9 ± 26.5 mm; t(29) = 6.550, pcorrected = $7.133 \times 10^{-7}$ ).
+On the other hand, the LD in the first de-adaptation trial did not differ between the PEC field and the Null field (t(29) = 0.732, $p{uncorrected} = 0.470$ ).
+However, the difference in LD appeared after the 1st de-adaptation trial; while the LD in the LIPF-Null condition showed large jumps from '+x' to '-x', before decaying to the new null trajectory (similar to Experiment-1), the LD in the LIPF-PEC condition was similar to the VDCF condition.
 In the presence of the PEC, the LD monotonically converged from '+x' through the de-adaptation phase.
-More importantly, the magnitude of the LD in the last twenty de-adaptation trials in the PEC-LIPF condition was significantly smaller than in the LIPF-Null condition (t(29)=2.851, p=0.008; right panel in Fig. 4C).
-Furthermore, the participants' hand trajectories returned to their initial null trajectories on the application of the PECs (t(29)=0.283, p=0.779).
-Overall, the behaviors in the PEC were observed to be the same as in the no-TE-inducing force fields, specifically the VDCF and PSPF (compare Fig. 4B's right panel with Fig. 2A).
-This result strongly suggests that the TEs after exposure to TE-inducing force fields caused the new null trajectories observed in Experiment-1 and -2.
+More importantly, the magnitude of the LD in the last twenty de-adaptation trials in the LIPF-PEC condition was significantly smaller than in the LIPF-Null condition (t(29) = 2.851, $p{corrected} = 0.016$ ; right panel in Fig 4C).
+Furthermore, the participants' hand trajectories returned to their initial null trajectories on the application of the PECs (t(29) = 0.283, $p{uncorrected} = 0.779$ ).
+Overall, the behaviors in the PEC were observed to be the same as in the no-TE-inducing force fields, specifically the VDCF and PSPF (compare Fig 4B's right panel with Fig 2A).
+Moreover, when we analyzed only the second half of participants who participated only in Experiment-3 (no need of multiple comparison), we confirmed the same results.
+The TE in the first de-adaptation trial was substantially smaller in the LIPF-PEC condition than the LIPF-Null condition (t(14) = 4.193, p = $9.020 \times 10^{-4}$ ).
+The LD in the last twenty deadaptation trials was significantly smaller in the LIPF-PEC condition than the LIPF-Null condition (t(14) = 2.183, p = 0.047), and the hand trajectories in the PEC returned to the original null trajectories (t(14) = 0.637, p = 0.534).
+Furthermore, the results of Experiment-3 suggest that muscle fatigue is unlikely to account for the formation of the new null trajectory.
+This is because we observe new null trajectories in the LIPF-Null but not in the LIPF-PEC conditions, even though the participants train on the same LIPF before performing the de-adaptation phase in these conditions.
+Overall, these results strongly suggest that the TEs after exposure to TE-inducing force fields caused the new null trajectories observed in Experiment-1 and -2.